 Our wide-ranging tour starts by heading west through the beautiful scenery of Loch Lomond and the Trossachs National Park to Kilmartin Glen.
 Here you’ll have time to explore Scotland’s ancient past.
 With over 5,000 years of history laid out before you, you’ll be able to walk in the footsteps of the first Scots at Dunadd Hill Fort and the Temple Wood Stone Circle.

 Onwards to Oban…

 From here, we will then enjoy a scenic journey to the picturesque seaside town of Oban, your overnight stop for day 1, home to some of Scotland’s most delicious and freshest seafood.
 As we drive through the town, your driver-guide will delve into the history of this seaside village and point out some iconic sights to explore before dropping you off at your overnight accommodation.

 Gruesome Glens and the Hogwarts Express…

 Day two of this tour takes you over the Connel Bridge through Appin to the haunting landscape of Glen Coe (scene of the terrible massacre of the MacDonald Clan).
-We’ll stop in Fort William: a town dominated by Ben Nevis – the UK’s tallest peak, then jump aboard the Jacobite Steam Train.
-It’s one of the world’s greatest train journeys and will take you over the Glenfinnan Viaduct, made famous by the Harry Potter films.
+We’ll stop in Fort William: a town dominated by Ben Nevis – the UK’s tallest peak.
+This tour will then include a one way journey on the Jacobite Steam Train, one of the most fantastic train journeys in the entire world.
+Part of this journey will involve travelling over the Glenfinnan Viaduct, made famous by the Harry Potter films.
 We’ll continue to the end of the line, Mallaig, a pretty fishing port, bustling but remote.
-You will have the opportunity to have an early dinner and enjoy some excellent seafood before taking a short ferry ride over the sea to Skye, where you’ll spend your second night.
+Here you will rejoin your driver-guide to take a short ferry ride over the sea to Skye, where you’ll spend your second night.